reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 # Device Message Routing

+## Overview

+In this lab, you will begin by ensuring that your Azure subscription includes the required resources for this lab.
+You will then create a simulated device that sends vibration telemetry to your IoT hub.
+With your simulated data arriving at IoT hub, you will implement an IoT hub message route and Azure Stream Analytics job that can be used to process device messages (in both cases data will be delivered to a Blob storage container that is used to verify successful implementation).

 ## Lab Scenario

 Contoso Management is impressed with your implementation of automatic device enrollment using DPS.
 They are now interested in having you develop an IoT-based solution related to product packaging and shipping.